eklitzke/e/README.md

 Dependencies
 ------------

-These are some of the known dependencies:
+The following are dependencies that *must* be satisified to build the editor:

 * [boost](http://www.boost.org/), including the
   [boost::asio](http://www.boost.org/libs/asio) and
   [boost::program_options](http://www.boost.org/libs/program_options) components
+* [ncurses](http://www.gnu.org/software/ncurses/) (you probably already have
+  this; other curses implementations might work too)
+* [V8](http://code.google.com/p/v8/) (built as a shared library)

+The following dependencies are optional:

 * [libunwind](http://www.nongnu.org/libunwind/)
 * [liblzma](http://tukaani.org/xz/) (only needed if you want to build the optimized `opt` binary)
-* [ncurses](http://www.gnu.org/software/ncurses/) (you probably already have
-  this; other curses implementations might work too)
+* *ncursesw* (the unicode version of curses)
 * [tcmalloc](http://goog-perftools.sourceforge.net/doc/tcmalloc.html)
-* [V8](http://code.google.com/p/v8/) (built as a shared library)

-For an authoritative list of the dependencies, it's probably best to manually inspect `e.gyp`.

-It's also worth noting that some of the dependencies (for instance, on tcmalloc and libunwind) could probably easily be made optional with a relatively small amount of work, if one were so inclined.
+Many of these "optional" dependencies are controlled by `USE_` defines in `e.gyp`; if you're having problems with an optional dependency, you may find it useful to take a look at `e.gyp` and tweak it according to your needs.

 Bundled Javascript
 ------------------